matt77hias/MAGE-v0/meta/standard-scripts.md

 A script handling a `Node`'s rotation based on the mouse's input.

 ### `RotationScript`
-A script rotating a `Node`'s around one of its principal axes.
+A script rotating a `Node` around one of its principal axes.

 ## <a name="SS-Scene"></a>Scene